Instant erection pills: are they safe and effective?

 Some herbal ingredients, including fenugreek seed and ashwagandha root extracts, can have a positive effect on testosterone levels.
 But these ingredients are not fast-acting; increasing testosterone levels takes time.
 For example, it can take 8–12 weeks to start seeing results from ashwagandha or fenugreek supplementation.

 If your healthcare provider does, in fact, diagnose you with low T, they might pose testosterone replacement therapy (TRT).
-This treatment supplements your body with a pharmaceutical form of testosterone via pills, patches, creams, gels, or injections.
+This treatment supplements your body with a pharmaceutical form of testosterone via pills, creams, gels, or injections.
 You might start to see improvements in your libido and erections in as little as 3 weeks, although it can take up to 6 months to enjoy the maximum effects on erections and ejaculation.

 Treatment option